What is the best patio umbrella?

 Aluminum is an inexpensive alloy, lightweight and durable, which makes it a great choice for outdoor shades.
 Most aluminum frames are powder-coated or anodized to resist corrosion and other signs of wear.
 Aluminum is inherently malleable and strong, so it can be shaped into extremely dynamic and interesting shapes that wood cannot attain.
 It also comes in a wide variety of finishes, which helps it coordinate with other furniture pieces.
 Aluminum will not break in high winds, although it can warp after prolonged exposure over a long period of time.

 While it tends to be more expensive than the other material options, its ability to withstand extreme weather conditions for years make it a strong investment in the long run.
 Fiberglass umbrellas are available in a variety of colors, which helps them blend into any outdoor color palette.
 Many modern patio umbrellas pair fiberglass ribs with aluminum poles to reap the benefits of both materials.
-Tilt and crank lift features are also available on most fiberglass umbrellas.
+Tilt and crank lift features are also available on most fiberglass parasols.

 Acrylic – Sunbrella®